 Before starting my professional training I counselled victims of crime for the charitable organisation Victim Support.

-I graduated from WPF a leading provider of psychotherapy training, with a Post Graduate Diploma in Advanced Psychodynamic Counselling in 2002.
+Post Graduate Diploma in Advanced Psychodynamic Counselling in 2002.

 After graduating from my training at WPF I stayed on for a number of years as an assessment counsellor as well as a regular counsellor.